What is mobile experience?

 Offer support resources directly from the app so users can receive assistance the moment they experience an issue.
 Embedded FAQs and knowledge-base resources help users solve simple problems on their own.
 This is particularly valuable for any support team feeling overwhelmed by the volume of tickets they’re receiving.

 Virtual keyboard app SwiftKey, for example, struggled to provide one-to-one support as their company grew.
-By embedding Zendesk Guide’s knowledge-base tool within their app, they were able to achieve a self-service ratio of 70:1.
+By embedding Zendesk Guide’s knowledge-base tool within their app, SwiftKey was able to achieve a self-service ratio of 70:1.
 That means for every 70 views of SwiftKey’s mobile help center, only one support ticket is created.
-This allows support agents to focus on more complex user issues that might require troubleshooting to resolve.
+This ratio means support agents have more time to focus on more complex user issues.

 Encourage users to give feedback

-Consumers look to brands who can serve them wherever they are, whenever they need it.
-And in today’s smartphone-obsessed world, the most effective way to meet this expectation is to offer your company’s services in your apps, where your customers already are.
+Great customer service is key to a good mobile experience.
+Consumers look to brands who can provide exceptional customer support, wherever they are, whenever they need it.
+And in today’s smart phone-obsessed world, the most effective way to meet this expectation is to provide that experience on your brand’s mobile app.

-The four best practices above are designed to help you stand out from the competition.
-Use them to create a valuable, efficient, and convenient mobile experience that will keep your users engaged.
+The seven best practices above are designed to help you stand out from the competition.
+Use them to create a valuable, efficient, and convenient mobile user experience that will keep your customers engaged.